Publications

 Recommended citation: Ming, C., Wang, Z., Zhang, B., Duan, X., & He, J. (2024).
 Stochastic Trajectory Optimization for Demonstration Imitation. arXiv preprint arXiv:2408.03131. https://arxiv.org/pdf/2408.03131

-HiCRISP: A Hierarchical Closed-Loop Robotic Intelligent Self-Correction Planner
+HiCRISP: An LLM-Based Hierarchical Closed-Loop Robotic Intelligent Self-Correction Planner